gopikrish1202/HotelReservationSystem/README.md

 ## 🔄 Key Methods in RIResident module:

 - addRiResidentDetails- to add Residential Indian customer's details
-- insertRIResidentIntoDB - to send the user data to management package from the service package in order to insert it into the database
+- insertRIResidentIntoDB - to send the user data of Indian customers to management package from the service package, in order to insert it into the database
 - updateRIResidentPhoneNumberUsingResidentId - to update RI Resident phone number using resident Id
 - updateOccupancyUsingResidentId - to update occupancy details of RI Resident using Resident Id
 - updateRIResidentPhoneNumberUsingIdProof - to update RI Resident phone number of RI Resident using Aadhar ID proof